smugpie/shelflabels-node/README.md

 ```

 The `DEVICE_NAME` will be something like `PICKSMART` or `NEMR<bunch of numbers>` so look out for those when you're performing the scan.

-As I say, this is a complete proof of concept so it may work for you, it might not.
-Just supplying this to get you going on your journey.
-It is nowhere near a complete solution.
-Bye!